rromang/plotly-assignment/README.md

  ### Event listener

  The code obtained before to populate the initial landing page was modified to work with the optionChanged function.
 The index number for the sample_id was used to acquire the correct subdictionary based on the dropdown menu selection.

+ ### Gauge Chart

+ The code for the gauge chart was modified from the plotly reference site.
+It was not possible for me to add the text to the divisions, however, the gauge does respond to the event listener and shows the necessary information.
+Several webpages did gauge by modifying a plotly pie chart.
+It felt uncessary to do so since plotly already provides for a gauge chart.